 The planet, YSES 2b, was found as part of the Young Suns Exoplanet Survey (YSES), which began monitoring 70 stars resembling the infant Sun in 2017.
-The survey uses the Very Large Telescope of the European Southern Observatory in Chile, making use of SPHERE instrument to block light from stars so that surrounding planets can be seen directly.
+The survey uses the European Southern Observatory's Very Large Telescope in Chile, making use of SPHERE instrument to block light from stars so that surrounding planets can be seen directly.
 Because this is a young system, just 14 million years old, the planet itself is still glowing with infrared radiation as it cools and shrinks.

 But due to its distance, YSES 2b can’t have formed this way.
 Grains in the disk tend to flow inward, so they would not last long enough on the disk’s outskirts for the gradual process of core accretion to take place.
 “At distances this far away from the star, core accretion could not produce a planetary core that is massive enough to accrete a gaseous atmosphere,” says lead researcher Alexander Bohn (Leiden University, The Netherlands).

 Alternatively, YSES 2b might have formed by gravitational instability.
 According to this scenario, denser regions of the star’s disk suddenly collapse in on themselves to form the core of a planet.
 The problem with this model, says Bohn, is that computer simulations show that gravitational instability would create much more massive objects: brown dwarfs with the mass of at least 13 Jupiters.